mindhiveproject/frontend/content/docs/terms.md

 ### 14. General

-These Terms, together with the Privacy Policy and other policies incorporated into these Terms, constitute the entire agreement between you and us with respect to your use of the Service.
+These Terms, together with the <a target="_blank" href="https://mindhive.science/docs/privacy">Privacy Policy</a> and other policies incorporated into these Terms, constitute the entire agreement between you and us with respect to your use of the Service.
 Except for our right to update these Terms in accordance with Section 13 above, these Terms may only be modified by a written agreement signed by both you and us.
 You may not assign or transfer these Terms to any other person or entity without our consent, or transfer your account on the Service, including any transfers you may wish to make in connection with a business acquisition.
 We may assign these Terms with or without notice to you.
 Any delay or failure by you to enforce any rights under these Terms of Use or to require compliance with these Terms of Use shall not affect our right to enforce such rights at a later time or to require compliance with them.
 If we waive any breach by you of these Terms of Use, we do not waive any subsequent breach or your obligation to comply with the terms you have breached.
 We have included paragraph and section headings for convenience, but these headings do not affect the interpretation of these Terms.
 In the event that any part of these Terms is found unenforceable by a judge or arbitrator, the unenforceable part will be enforced to the maximum extent possible and the remaining parts will remain in full force and effect.

 ### 15. Consent to Electronic Communication

-You agree to receive electronic communications from us as described in our Privacy Policy.
-Please read our Privacy Policy to understand your choices regarding our electronic communications practices.
+You agree to receive electronic communications from us as described in our <a target="_blank" href="https://mindhive.science/docs/privacy">Privacy Policy</a>.
+Please read our <a target="_blank" href="https://mindhive.science/docs/privacy">Privacy Policy</a> to understand your choices regarding our electronic communications practices.
 We may send you notices, agreements, disclosures or other communications electronically.

 ### 16. Contact Information

 The service is provided by researchers at New York University, at the Department of Psychology, at 6 Washington Place, New York, USA and at the Steinhardt School of Culture, Education, and Human Development at 82 Washington Square E, New York, NY 10003.
-You can reach us by sending letters to our address or by emailing us at info@mindhive.science.
-For questions about data management at New York University, you can contact the DATA MANAGEMENT office contact
+You can reach us by sending letters to our address or by emailing us at <a mailto="info@mindhive.science">info@mindhive.science</a>.
+For questions about data management and protection at New York University, you can contact the GDPR Office at <a mailto="gdpr-info@nyu.edu">gdpr-info@nyu.edu</a>.